jerry-lei/Dailydos/README.md

 ```
 python app.py
 ```
 in the terminal.
 However, we recommend simply visiting the site we are hosting with Digital Ocean.
-The URL is [taskr.puzzled.ru](http://taskr.puzzled.ru/).
+The address is [taskr.puzzled.ru](http://taskr.puzzled.ru/).